MicrosoftDocs/sql-docs/docs/includes/sql-server-ha-story.md

 ## Migrations and upgrades

-When deploying new instances or upgrading old ones, a business cannot tolerate long outavailability groupes.
+When deploying new instances or upgrading old ones, a business cannot tolerate long outage.
 This section will discuss how the availability features of SQL Server can be used to minimize the downtime in a planned architecture change, server switch, platform change (such as Windows Server to Linux or vice versa), or during patching.

 > [!NOTE]
 > Other methods, such as using backups and restoring them elsewhere, can also be used for migrations and upgrades.
 They are not discussed in this paper.